-- Drain the water and add fresh chicken stock to cover by 1 inch in a large crock pot slow cooker for 4 hours.
+- Drain the water and add fresh chicken stock to cover by 1 inch in a large slow cooker.

 - In a cast iron skillet brown the diced ham pieces until brown on all sides.
 Deglaze the pan with the white wine.
 Scrape up the little browned crunchy pieces.
-Place the browned ham and deglazed pan juices in a bowl and set aside.
+Place the browned ham and deglazed pan juices in the slow cooker.

-- Add the diced sweet potato, chopped onion, celery and garlic to the beans.
+- Add the diced sweet potato, chopped onion, celery and garlic.

-- Add the seasonings of bay leaves, thyme bundle and red pepper flakes to the beans.
-Stir and cover to cook for 4 more hours.
+- Add the seasonings of bay leaves, thyme bundle and red pepper flakes.
+Stir and cover to cook for 6 hours or until beans are tender.